413 Lake Street, Elmira, NY 14901

 Trustee, Community Arts of Elmira

 Brent Stermer is a tremendous advocate not only of the arts but also of historic preservation.
 His professional work includes museum, realty and retail positions that largely inform his current volunteer work in the arts.
-In addition, Brent's political experience in city council office serves private as well as organizational redevelopment of local areas into connected communities.
+In addition, Brent's extensive not for profit leadership heightens organizational redevelopment of local areas into connected communities.